alejandrorodrom/http-mock-json/README.md

 2. Create a folder or directory called "mocks" at the "node_modules" level.

-3. Add the json files with the mocks as in this example
+3. Copy this example to a json file by deleting the comments.

    ```JSON
    {